MorganBergen/embedded-systems/src/milestone02/README.md

 after reading these values in from the input file on the pi, you will generate your command strings conatining the information you collected to be sent to the hifive.  the actual format of the command string is up to you; you can send them as is (i,e. as a string containing three values separated by commas), add additional text to indicate each parameter or you can use the sample format you will find below.

-after generating a command string, you will need to send it via the serial connection **uart** to the hifive from the pi.  at the hifive end, you will need to read in these command strings being sent from the pi and repeat them back to the pi using a different uart commection similar to what we did in this [board to board communication](../lab09/)].
+after generating a command string, you will need to send it via the serial connection **uart** to the hifive from the pi.  at the hifive end, you will need to read in these command strings being sent from the pi and repeat them back to the pi using a different uart commection similar to what we did in this [board to board communication](../lab09/).

 the following pseudo-code provides a general idea of the code you will need to write

-##  commands in py file
+##  commands in pseudo

 ```python
 #  pseudo code